wolfy-42/simu-documentation/documentation/05_User_Guide.md

 > run_testcase ../testcases_envFidus_sv_simMquestaXvivadoCxcelium/tc_fidus_common/tc_fidus_clock_reset.tcl
 ```

-The example above is using the SIMU shell _run_testcase_ function in the QuestaSim/Modelsim TCL interpreter with the SIMU shell in the simulator vendor GUI TCL terminal.
+The example above is using the SIMU shell _run_testcase_ function in the QuestaSim/Modelsim TCL interpreter with the SIMU shell in the simulator vendor GUI TCL terminal started from Linux or Windows terminal.

 ```
 -- start the simulator vendor GUI